-“Firstly there are technically four stories, secondly, it was never logged officially with council, despite all the signs being addressed from the council.
+“Firstly, there are technically four stories.
+Secondly, it was never logged officially with the council, despite all the signs being addressed by the council.
 I have looked up every record I could find on this building, and every aspect of it is weird.
 Like very weird, look, come here.”

 Kit walked over to the reception desk and brushed as much of the dust and soot aside as they dumped their bag onto it and started to pull out large rolls of paper.
 The other two gathered around to have a look.

 “Alright, check this out.
-Here are the schematics for the building before the church was built next door, memorize that as good as you can.
+Here are the schematics for the building before the church was built next door; memorize that as well as you can.
 Now this is the schematics after the church was established.”

 Alex and Charlie looked over both the schematics, studying them carefully.